 “For just as taking a walk, journeying on foot, and running are bodily exercises, so we call Spiritual Exercises every way of preparing and disposing the soul to rid itself of all inordinate attachments, and, after their removal, of seeking and finding the will of God in the disposition of our life for the salvation of our soul.”

-This week, we invite you to first prayerfully read the Gospel for Trinity Sunday, then watch the video, and finally go through Father VanHeusen’s spiritual exercise.
+This week, we invite you to first prayerfully read the scripture passage, then watch the video, and finally go through Father VanHeusen’s spiritual exercise.

 God so loved the world that he gave his only Son,

 Consider that Jesus Christ is a gift to humanity.
 Also consider how all your relationships are a gift from God (even when they are difficult and trying)

 so that everyone who believes in him might not perish but might have eternal life.

 To penetrate the mystery of the Trinity, we must first make the leap of faith which then leads to illumination.
 Do you accept the doctrine of the Trinity?
 If you are struggling with it, pray for the grace to make that leap of faith so as to allow this teaching to illuminate your heart.

 For God did not send his Son into the world to condemn the world, but that the world might be saved through him.
 Whoever believes in him will not be condemned, but whoever does not believe has already been condemned, because he has not believed in the name of the only Son of God.